 Yellow map or world map lichen is frequently used in lichenometry, a geobotanical technique employed to estimate the age of exposure of a rock surface.

 Since Rhizocarpon geographicum quickly colonizes newly-exposed rock surfaces and has a known rate of growth, geologists can, for example, examine glacially-deposited rocks and determine the rate of glacial retreat.
 For an excellent introduction to lichenometry, read Lichens, Lichenometry and Global Warming (PDF), a short and well-illustrated paper by Richard Armstrong in the September 2004 issue of Microbiologist.

 Photography resource link: Photographer and writer Freeman Patterson.
-To see a sampling of his photographs, click on Prints.
-Use the small vertical grey bars to access different albums of his images.
+To see a sampling of his photographs, click on prints, and then the book covers.